Vegan Buddha Bowl With Tofu, Edamame, and Veggies

 - While tofu is draining, dice up your veggies into bite-sized pieces.
 Also microwave your steamer bags of cauliflower rice and edamame as per directions on the bag.

 - Once the tofu is finished draining, dice it into bite-sized chunks.
 Place into a ziplock bag with 1/4 cup of liquid aminos (you can use tamari sauce or coconut aminos if you prefer).
-Let the tofu marinate for about 3-5 minutes.
+Let the tofu marinate for about 3 to 5 minutes.

 - While the tofu is marinating, spray a large skillet with coconut oil spray.
 Place the vegetables in the skillet and cook for about 5 minutes over medium heat.
 If you want softer vegetables, cook them longer until they've reached the desired tenderness.